 Study design

-The objective of this study was to train two end-users with severe motor impairments to optimally control the Brain Runners BCI application and participate in the Cybathlon BCI race.
-Towards this goal the Brain Tweakers have applied the ensemble of BCI methods, control paradigms and training protocols developed in CNBI.
-The competition and logistical constraints have imposed the nature of this study as an uncontrolled, longitudinal, observational two-case study.
+The objective of this study was to train two end-users with severe motor impairments following a mutual learning approach so as to control the Brain Runners BCI application and participate in the Cybathlon BCI race.
+Towards this goal the Brain Tweakers have applied the ensemble of BCI machine learning and signal processing methods, control paradigms and mutual learning protocols developed in our lab.
+The competition and logistical constraints have imposed the nature of this study as an uncontrolled (observational) and longitudinal two-case study.

 Our inclusion criteria necessarily coincided with those of the Cybathlon BCI race: minimum age of 18, sufficient cognitive and communication abilities to understand the discipline’s rules and tetraplegia or tetraparesia as a result of SCI, ALS or other lesion, quantified with a score above (including) “C” in the American Spinal Injury Association (ASIA) impairment scale.
 The exclusion criteria consisted of cardiac pacemakers, cyber-sickness and epilepsy.
 All EEG and race time data collected have been included into our statistical analysis and no outliers have been defined.

 The race completion time is naturally the study’s primary outcome.
-Each individual training or competitive race is an evaluation end-point.
-We additionally define a number of secondary outcomes which correlate with the primary outcome, but are characteristic of specific aspects of a pilot’s performance: the time spent on each pad type (crossing time), the BCI command delivery accuracy, as well as the SMR brain pattern discriminancy.
+Each individual training run or race is an evaluation end-point.
+We additionally define a number of essential secondary outcomes evaluating our mutual learning protocol’s machine learning effects (i.e., the time spent on each pad type, and the BCI command delivery accuracy) and subject learning effects (SMR brain pattern discriminancy).

 Pilots

-Both our pilots, 48-year-old P1 injured in December 1989 and 30-year-old P2 injured in May 2003, have sustained complete lesions at level C5-C6 and have scored “A” (Complete injury-No motor or sensory function is preserved in the sacral segments S4 or S5) in the ASIA scale.
+Both our pilots, 48-year-old P1 injured in December 1989 and 30-year-old P2 injured in May 2003, have sustained complete lesions at level C5-C6 and have scored “A” (Complete injury-No motor or sensory function is preserved in the sacral segments S4 or S5) in the ASIA impairment scale.
 Both end-users were under medication for the treatment of spasms and other symptoms related to their medical condition.
+Residual motor abilities included, for both pilots, unaffected bilateral control of shoulder and elbow movements and compromised control of wrist movements, while none of the two maintained control over the fingers.
 Certified confirmation by their medical doctor of safety to participate in the Cybathlon event was requested and signed for both pilots and insurance against accidents and injuries was taken, as per Cybathlon’s regulations.
 A safety and eligibility check was also conducted by the organizers the day before the competition.

 Both participants maintain no control of the lower limbs and only limited of the upper limbs.
 They are both able to stabilize their neck and head, but only P2 can also stabilize his trunk.
 None of our pilots carries pacemakers or other implants, suffers epilepsy, cyber-sickness or needs respiratory assistance.
 They both use other advanced AT in their daily lives, like driving aids and speech-to-text software.
-P1 had previously participated in the MI BCI studies reported in [9,28,31], while P2 was BCI naive at the onset of his Cybathlon training.
+P1 had several years in advance participated in the MI BCI studies reported in [35,51,70], while P2 was BCI naive at the onset of his Cybathlon training.
 Informed consents have been signed in accordance with the declaration of Helsinki and their participation in the training sessions as well as in the competition has been approved by the Swiss committees for ethics in human research.

 Cybathlon BCI race